Hadrian's Wall & Northumberland Preview

 History of the Roman Empire

-The story of the Roman Empire begins not with grandeur, but with a small settlement along the banks of the Tiber River.
+The story of the Roman Empire began with only a small settlement along the banks of the Tiber River.
 According to legend, it was founded by Romulus in 753 BCE, and it is from his name that the people of Rome came to be called “Romans.”
 What began as a modest village of huts grew steadily into a powerful city, its people united not just by geography, but by a shared identity, language, and ambition.

 In its earliest days, Rome was a monarchy, before evolving into a republic governed by elected officials and the Senate.
 This system allowed Rome to expand its influence across Italy and beyond.
 One of the key reasons for this success was its highly organised and disciplined military.
 Unlike many of its rivals, Rome developed a professional standing army: soldiers who were trained, equipped, and ready to fight at all times.
 These legions were known for their strict discipline, innovative tactics, and remarkable engineering skills, building roads, forts, and bridges as they advanced.

 As Rome’s territory expanded, so too did its power, eventually transforming into an empire under rulers like Augustus.
-From Britain to Egypt, the Roman Empire became one of the largest and most influential civilisations in history and it was thought the Roman military force totalled around 300,000–350,000 soldiers.
+From Britain to Egypt, the Roman Empire became one of the largest and most influential civilisations in history and it was thought the Roman military force totalled around 300,000 to 350,000 soldiers.
 Yet, despite its vast reach, its identity always traced back to that small riverside beginning.

 Roman's entry into Britain